Alvinn8/paper-nms-maven-plugin/README.md

 6. Wait for `init` to finish and a `BUILD SUCCESS` message should appear.
 The `paper-nms` dependency should now exist.

 7. Done!
 Your project should now have a Mojang mapped paper dependency, and when you build you project (for example with `mvn package`) the artifact will be remapped back to spigot mappings.

+## Usage with NMS modules that depend on each other

+If you have multiple modules that use NMS that depend on each other and that will be shaded into one jar, the plugin needs to be configured in a different way.

+> Note that this only applies if you have multiple NMS modules that __depend on each other__ and that will __shade each other__.

+Let's say you have two modules, `api` and `plugin`.
+Both of these modules use NMS. `api` has an interface that uses NMS types, and `plugin` implements this interface.
+The `plugin` module shades the `api` module.

+To use the plugin with this setup it needs to remap the resulting shaded jar file instead of remapping classes.

+1. In the `api` module, remove the executions part of the plugin configuration so that it doesn't remap that module.
+2. In the `plugin` module, change the remap goal to run during the `package` phase instead of `process-classes`, and make sure the paper-nms-maven-plugin is located __after__ the maven-shade-plugin.

+This way the plugin will remap the jar file after it has been shaded, and all shaded dependencies will also be remapped.

+See [issue #16](https://github.com/Alvinn8/paper-nms-maven-plugin/issues/16) (Closed) for more information.

 ## Usage with paper forks
 You can specify a custom dev bundle to use NMS with paper forks.